linuxboot/book/src/utilities/cpu.md

 than 20 files, including tests.

-`cpu` runs as both a client (on your desktop) and an `ssh` server (on your linuxboot machine).
+`cpu` runs as both a client (on your desktop) and an `ssh` server (on your machine).
 On your desktop, it needs no special privilege.
-On the linuxboot system, there is only one binary needed: the `cpu` daemon (`cpud`).
+On the system, there is only one binary needed: the `cpu` daemon (`cpud`).
 As part of setting up a session, in addition to normal `ssh` operations, `cpu` sets up private name space at important places like `/home/$USER`, `/bin, /usr,`and so on.
 Nobody gets to see what other people’s files are.

-`Ssh` provides remote access. `Cpu` goes one step further, providing what is called _resource sharing_ -- resources, i.e., files from the client machine can be used directly on the remote machine, without needing to manually copy them.
+`Ssh` provides remote access. `cpu` goes one step further, providing what is called _resource sharing_ -- resources, i.e., files from the client machine can be used directly on the remote machine, without needing to manually copy them.
-`Cpud` implements resource sharing by setting up a `file system`mount on the remote machine and relaying file I/O requests back to the desktop `cpu` process.
+`cpud` implements resource sharing by setting up a `file system`mount on the remote machine and relaying file I/O requests back to the desktop `cpu` process.
 The desktop command services those requests; you don't need to run a special external server.
 One thing that is a bit confusing with `cpu`: the desktop client is a file server; the remote server’s Linux kernel is a file client.
-`Cpu` has to do a bit more work to accomplish its task.
+`cpu` has to do a bit more work to accomplish its task.

-`Cpu` will change your life.
-You can forget about moving files via `scp`: once you '`cpu` in', the `/home` directory on your linuxboot node is your home directory.
+`cpu` will change your life.
+You can forget about moving files via `scp`: once you '`cpu` in', the `/home` directory on your  node is your home directory.
 You can `cd ~`and see all your files.
 You can pick any shell you want, since the shell binary comes from your desktop, not flash.
 You don't have to worry about fitting `zsh` into flash ever again!